 In Year 1, children begin by exploring the notion of algorithms 'unplugged'.
 They give verbal instructions to complete tasks and begin writing them down.
 They then begin to write their own simple programs and debug using a Beebot grid.

 In Year 2, children visit programming a couple of times.
 Initially during their Ahoy There! topic the children write programs to find buried pirate treasure.
 By the end of Year 2 they are beginning to write their own complex programs and debug.
 They predict the outcome of others' programs.

 In addition to Beebot, we use on-screen turtles such as Logo, Terry the Turtle and Beebot on-screen versions.

 In the IT strand of Computing, our children learn how to log on and off of their own workspce.
-We use a VLE (Virtual Learning Environment) or Learning Platform provided by which allows children access to their own individualised learning space.
+We use a VLE (Virtual Learning Environment) or Learning Platform provided by which allows children access to their own individualized learning space.
 They learn how to log in to and navigate this VLE and save their work within their own folders.
 The Learning Platform gives them access to the various 'communities' available which include whole school pages, year group pages, topic pages and their own class page.
-The class pages are updated weekly and are a rich source of information for children and parents alike.
-Class pages include information on what the children will be learning each week, links to websites, videos or games and activities related to their learning and class tasks which can be set for home learning by the teacher.
+The year group pages are updated weekly and pages include information on what the children will be learning each week, links to websites, videos or games and activities related to their learning.
+Our class pages are updated with news on what activities and special events have taken place and class tasks are set for home learning by the teacher.
 The class pages may also include photos of what the children have been doing and support for day-to-day running of the class e.g. Star of the Week, notices, notes to parents etc. The Learning Platform also allows children access to Purple Mash and all its activities both at home and at school.